DIY: How to Fix an Air Conditioner that Blows Hot Air

 What you'll need:

-Sometimes your air conditioner dials and switches can get bumped or accidentally set on the wrong options.
-Before you start to take everything apart, check all the settings to ensure that your air conditioner is set to cool and not to vent.
-If it is set wrong, simply flip the switch back to the proper position and see if the unit cools again.
+Sometimes, the dials and switches on your unit can be accidentally set on the wrong options.
+Before you start to take everything apart, check all the settings to ensure that your air conditioner is set to cool and not just to vent.
+If it is, simply flip the switch back to the proper position and see if the unit cools again.

-Dirt that obstructs the airflow in your air conditioner can cause it to overwork and malfunction or burn out over time.
+Dirt that obstructs the airflow in your air conditioner can cause it to malfunction or burn out over time.
 Cleaning off the unit may help it blow cool air again.
 If it's been more than 30 to 90 days since you've replaced your filter, you should replace it.
-Even if it hasn't been that long, you should clean the filter with a soapy rag to prevent dirt from building up.
+If it hasn't been that long but you notice dirt buildup, clean the filter with a soapy rag.

 Condenser coils can be cleaned using a soft brush and a vacuum.
-Turn off and unplug the air conditioner, and then use a soft brush to loosen residue and clean it up with a vacuum cleaner attachment.
+Turn off and unplug the air conditioner, and then use a soft brush to loosen residue before cleaning it up with a vacuum cleaner attachment.

 If your air conditioner has the proper settings and is fully cleaned, low refrigerant is the most likely cause of your hot air problems.
 Over time, your air conditioner will use up its stores of refrigerant.
 In many states, it is illegal to purchase and handle refrigerants for a DIY repair.
 Since these substances can be very dangerous to work with, it is typically best to leave this job to a service technician.
-In addition, your service technician can check the unit for potential leaks, ensuring your continued safety and fixing your hot air problems.
+In addition, your service technician can check the unit for potential leaks.